Truthful Two-Facility Location with Candidate Locations: Social cost

 \begin{example} Consider an instance with two candidate locations at $0$ and $2$.
 For some $x \geq 1$, there are $2x+1$ agents that approve only $F_1$ such that $x+1$ of them are located at $1-\varepsilon$ and the other $x$ are located at $2$.
 There are also $2x+1$ agents that approve only $F_2$ and are all located at $0$.
 According to the definition of the mechanism, $F_1$ is placed at $0$ (which is the candidate location closest to the median agent in $N_1$), and then $F_2$ is placed at $2$ as $0$ is now occupied and $2$ is available.
 This solution has social cost approximately $(x+2x) + 4x = 7x$, whereas the solution that places $F_1$ at $2$ and $F_2$ at $0$ has social cost approximately $x$, leading to an approximation ratio of nearly $7$. \end{example}

-The issue with aforementioned variant of the {\sc Median} mechanism is the order in which it decides to place the facilities.
+The issue with the aforementioned variant of the {\sc Median} mechanism is the order in which it decides to place the facilities.
 If it were to place $F_2$ first and $F_1$ second then it would have made the optimal choice in the example.
 However, there is a symmetric example that would again lead to a lower bound of approximately $7$.
 So, the mechanism needs to be able to dynamically determine the order in which it places $F_1$ and $F_2$.
 This brings us to the following idea: We will again place each facility one after the other at the closest candidate location to the median among the agents that approve it.
-However, the facility that is placed first (and thus has priority in case the median agents of $N_1$ and $N_2$ are closer to the same candidate location) is determined by the proportion of agents that approve it who are closer to the top choice of the median agent rather than her second choice; ties are broken in favor of the facility that is approved by most agents, which is assumed to be $F_1$ without loss of generality.
+However, the facility that is placed first (and thus has priority in case the median agents of $N_1$ and $N_2$ are closer to the same candidate location) is the one with stronger majority in terms of the number of agents that approve it who are closer to the top choice of the median agent rather than her second choice; ties are broken in favor of the facility that is approved by most agents, which is assumed to be $F_1$ without loss of generality.
 We refer to this mechanism as $\PCM$; see Mechanism~\ref{mech:sc-PCM} for a more formal description.

 \SetCommentSty{mycommfont}